jimfreeburn/PHYS4080-Project_1/README.md

  - On the right, we have a projection of the locations of each particle.
  - On the top left, we have the power spectrum.
  - On the top right, we have the correlation function.

+Note: The notebook file is the presentation and only works with JupyterLab.